Bangkok, drama, Kane Kosugi, Mark Dacascos, Michael S. New, movies, One Night in Bangkok, Prinya Intachai, reviews

 Of course, Kai isn’t in Bangkok on legal business.
 He’s has a vendetta that he’s going to carry out by murdering at every stop that he makes.
 The reason for this killing spree is revealed in the last third of the movie.
 There’s also a surprise “twist” which isn’t that shocking, considering everything that happened up to the point had signs indicating that there would be this “twist.”

 Kai kills the people on his hit list in a methodical way and by making no attempt to disguise himself.
 One of the victims fights back, and the brawl leaves Kai with a big bloody gash on his bald head.
 When Fha sees the wound, Kai gives a flimsy excuse that he fell down somewhere.
 Fha’s reaction is to treat his head wound as if she’s the friendly neighborhood rideshare nurse and then she continues on the journey with him.
 Little by little, Kai tells Fha the real reason for his trip to Bangkok.

 Meanwhile, a dumb movie like this has to operate under the premise that a big city like Bangkok only has a few bungling cops who are investigating this alarming shooting spree that’s taking place in a short period of time.
 (The whole story is supposed to take place within a six-hour period.)
 It’s the kind of movie where the cops show up too late at a crime scene and don’t make good use of surveillance video to figure out quicker who’s the killer.

-The lead police investigator is named Dom (played by Michael S. New), whose cop partner is named Korn (Prinya Intachai), and their handling of the investigation is amateurish at best.
-Dom is such so incompetent that he has to call his cop wife, who’s on maternity leave at home, to ask her to do some of his computer work for him.
+The lead police investigator is named Dom (played by Michael S. New), whose cop partner is named Korn (played by Prinya Intachai), and their handling of the investigation is amateurish at best.
+Dom is so incompetent that he has to call his cop wife, who’s on maternity leave at home, to ask her to do some of his computer work for him.
 There’s also an unnamed Japanese fixer (played by Kane Kosugi) who’s part of the story.